-When I was 7, Popo had a German short hair pointer hunting dog who had puppies.
+When I was 7, Popo had a German short-hair pointer, a well-known breed of hunting dogs, who had puppies.
 The litter was large.
 Popo worked an agreement with my parents to give me one of her pups and I still recall our visit, when we were getting ready to leave that he revealed his surprise; “Gary,” he said as he grabbed a small wiggly ball of cuteness, “this puppy’s name is Pam and she’s all yours.”
 I – was – ecstatic!
 That puppy had all the puppy cuteness you would expect.
 She especially had these dark yellow, hopeful puppy eyes that quickly carved a hole straight into your heart.
-She and I bonded in less than 15 seconds and she was my constant companion for the next 15 years.
+She and I bonded in less than 15 seconds, and she was my constant companion for the next 15 years.

 Pam was almost always with me when the gang and I took on various adventures up on The Hill.
 She ran beside me if I had cardboard to slide down the hill on.
 She came to my rescue at every wipe-out to lick my wounds.
 She sat patiently if we were climbing trees and alerted us to the occasional cow attacks – which were not really attacks, but we acted like they were just for the fun of it.
 She hiked with me and roamed the streets of Petaluma with me.
 As a German short hair pointer, she even hunted with me.
 She was the friend who never let me down and was always there – unless I decided to keep her in her pen and even if I tried – she had those eyes, and no scruples about using them.

 She was also quite a looker – to male dogs that is.
 One afternoon, it became clear to me that something was going on.
 Every male dog from the surrounding 3 counties were coming by looking for her.
-It was like she had her own Facebook page and was posting invitations to some kind of some y’all-come dog-party.
+It was like she had her own Facebook page and was posting invitations to some kind of antebellum male canine-flash-mob.